 The second room has nine paintings in it, all by the same artist and all depicting the life of Christ.
-It is thought that these were begun in the 1350s, although the workmanship of them is questionable – they are not the best quality pieces of work in the museum.
-This could be because the artist got his assistants to complete many of them, instead of completing them all himself.
+It is thought that these were begun in the 1350s, although the artistry of them is questionable – they are not the best quality pieces of work in the museum.
+This could be because the artist got his assistants to complete many of them instead of completing them all himself.
 You’ll see many different scenes from Christ’s life here, such as Christ on the Mount of Olives and the Nativity.

-Moving onto the third room, you’ll find that all of the art in here is by one man: Master Theodoric.
-His most famous works are the 128 paintings that he painted for the Chapel of the Holy Cross at Karlštejn Castle (Hrad Karlštejn), in the 1350s and 1360s.
+Moving onto the third room, you’ll find that all of the art here is by one man: Master Theodoric.
+His most famous works are the 128 paintings that he painted for the Chapel of the Holy Cross at Karlštejn Castle (Hrad Karlštejn) in the 1350s and 1360s.
 Many people don’t like the style in which he paints, known as “soft style”, but you’ll be able to make up your own mind as you look over 6 of the aforementioned paintings in this room.